 Kenny returned to SmackDown in 2016 for a brief stint as part of the Spirit Squad, while Mickie James also made a return in 2016 in what was a largely forgettable run.
 James also showed up at the 2022 Royal Rumble as the IMPACT Knockouts Champion.

 Now, this was one serious feud that saw shots being fired from both sides.

-In an interview with False Count Radio, Paul London had talked about Hardy and said that he was wrestling Hardy trying to get away with as much as he could, without actually killing him.
+In an interview with False Count Radio, Paul London spoke about Hardy and said that he was wrestling Hardy trying to get away with as much as he could, without fatally injuring him.

 Hardy on his part remarked that London had made his name in the WWE after wrestling against him, and that his attempts to overshadow him were futile.
 He also went on to say that he could make or break careers if he wanted.

 Batista was allegedly involved in an affair with Melina, who was rumored to be dating John Morrison at the time.
 Whether this is true or not has always been hotly debated.
 Melina herself has spoken about it, saying that all Batista did for her was stand up against the people that picked on her backstage.

 But rumors have it that when Morrison and Melina took a break, she did hook up with Batista.
 However, due to her unpopularity in the locker room, this was often blown out of proportion and apparently had an effect on the main event push that John Morrison never really got.

 #2 Alberto Del Rio and Mistico

 The two are amongst the most famous Mexican wrestlers who have made the jump to WWE.
 They have been pretty vocal about their hatred for each other.
 Their real-life feud went so far that according to Konnan, Mistico once even pulled a gun on Del Rio in Mexico.
 Whether that's true or not remains unknown.